 In addition, pursuant to applicable laws and regulations in Hong Kong and the PRC, Cinda HK and its subsidiaries are required to obtain or renew approvals, permits and licences with respect to Cinda HK's relevant operations from the government.
 In order to obtain such qualifications, Cinda HK is required to fulfil requirements of regulatory authorities in various aspects.
-In case Cinda HK fails to fulfil such regulatory requirements continuously, its qualification upon its expiration, or it may fail to obtain the relevant approvals for any new businesses as planned.
+In case Cinda HK fails to fulfil such regulatory requirements continuously, its qualifications of operation may be revoked by regulatory authorities, or it may be denied renewing its qualification upon its expiration, or it may fail to obtain the relevant approvals for any new businesses as planned.
 There is no assurance that Cinda HK can obtain or renew all necessary approvals, permits and licences on a timely basis.
 Failure to obtain the relevant approvals could subject it to sanctions, fines, penalties, revocation of licence or other punitive actions, including suspension of Cinda HK's business operations or restriction or prohibition on certain business activities, which may result in failure to commence new businesses as scheduled or falling behind Cinda HK's competitors in such sectors.

 As the PRC financial industry is undergoing significant changes, relevant laws and regulations may change from time to time based on the developments of the financial markets.
 Most of the emerging businesses require further development and improvement, and there are uncertainties regarding the enforcement of existing policies and regulations in relation to these new businesses.
 There is no assurance that Cinda HK will be able to adapt to all such changes on a timely basis.
 Any changes in regulatory requirements may have a material and adverse effect on Cinda HK's business, financial condition and results of operations.
 In addition, there may be uncertainties regarding the interpretation and application of new policies, laws, regulations or accounting standards.
-Failure to comply with the applicable policies, laws, rules, which could also have a material and adverse impact on its business, financial condition and results of operations.
+Failure to comply with the applicable policies, laws, rules, regulations or accounting standards may result in fines and restrictions on Cinda HK's business operations, which could also have a material and adverse impact on its business, financial condition and results of operations.